JPLABRADOR/Lesson-13-Project/README.md

 npm start

-Once the Home Loan Wizard is running in a browser, execute the Lesson 13 Project automation.
+Once "Home Loan Wizard" is running in a browser, execute the Lesson 13 Project automation.